 To add a new element to the "Message" block, click "Add" and select the necessary element.

 Delete an element with the bin button, move it up and down with the arrow buttons.
 The buttons appear when you pause a mouse pointer on an element.

-It allows linking another flow to the one you are creating.
-Drag the "Flow" block to the editor and link it to a button or a quick reply which will trigger this flow.
-In the "Flow" panel open the "Start another flow" drop-down menu and select the flow you want to add.
+It allows you to link another flow to the one you are creating.
+Drag the "Flow" block to the editor and link it to a button or a quick reply, which will trigger this flow.
+In the "Flow" panel, open the "Start another flow" drop-down menu and select the flow you want to add.

-It is a flow block which is not visible to a subscriber.
+This is a flow block that is not visible to a subscriber.
 It can be configured to open a chat with an admin or unsubscribe a subscriber from chatbot campaigns.

-To add an action to a flow drag the block to the editor.
+To add an action to flow, drag the block to the editor.
 Select "Open the chat" or "Unsubscribe from bot" in the "Action" panel.

 Link the action block to a button or a quick reply, which will trigger this action.